 Let us tell you one secret to gut health – it is taking care of the healthy gut bacteria.
-These not only help break down the foods you eat but even aid optimal nutrition absorption and eliminate toxins.
-When your gut flora is in trouble, you are in trouble.
+These not only keep Candida albicans (yeast) under control), but they also help break down the foods you eat, aid optimal nutrition absorption, and eliminate toxins.
+The medical profession is even admitting that when your gut flora is in trouble, you are in trouble.
 So, how do you avert it?
-We have prepared a list of foods to eat (and not eat) to ensure your gut functions at its best.
+Instead of jumping into pills and supplement, and since you are what you eat, we have prepared a list of foods to eat (and not eat) to ensure your gut functions at its best.
 Read on.

 What Are The Foods That Restore Gut Health?